GryPr/ConU-GCS-Bot/README.md

 # open-source-Coco-bot
-Open source reimplementation of the Coco bot from the ENCS server
+Open source re-implementation of the Coco bot from the ENCS server.

-good nice